-Develop a Design Writes a statement of what is to be made.
-1 Develop Brief a Design Writes some considerations of the need and purpose.
-2 Bilei Writes a clear Design Brief of a marketable product.
-3 a report on the analysis and research that they have earlied out.
-Uses only one source of information.
-1 Research and Analysis Records and uses information from different sources.
-2 Researches and uses data from a wide range of sources.
+Desta Duin Writes a statement of what is to be made.
+1 Develop Brief а Design Writes some considerations of the need and purpose.
+2 Difei Writes a clear Design Brief of a marketable product.
 3

 • a report on the analysis and research that they have carried out.